The right cover for your needs: an introduction to home, contents and landlord insurance

 Really, landlord insurance is about providing you with stability, giving you assurance that the income stream you gain from your investment property is protected from circumstances outside of your control.

 A responsible tenant will take out their own contents insurance, as the landlord insurance policies won’t cover them in a situation where their belongings are lost or damaged.
-Vice versa, a tenant’s insurance policy won’t cover the landlord’s property, so it’s important that each party cover themselves with their own policies.
+On the flip side, a tenant’s insurance policy will not cover the landlord’s property, so it’s important that each party cover themselves with their own policies.

 Side by side: Landlord insurance vs home insurance vs contents insurance

 Choosing the right combination of insurance is an important part of protecting your investment.

 *It’s important to note the above table is a broad example and policies will vary from provider to provider.